All Episodes

 Months, Obama said of the last time he has smoked.

-He regularly shows nicerette while not at campaign events.
+He regularly chews Nicorette while not at campaign events, but apparently smoking again.

-Future, change is inspiring a lot of people who are fainting.
+I'm just wondering, this is the guy's new hope, future, change, inspiring a lot of people are fainting.

 I mean, it must be okay to smoke cigarettes if the Messiah, if the Messiah is smoking cool menthols, then it must be fine to go out there and smoke cigarettes.